N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Jeysen A: Each team member was involved in completing their portion of the user cases and user stories.

    Tyler C: The level of teamwork this group has been able to utilize, even when meeting at later hours.
 Special thanks to Nick P for facilitating our team's cohesion, and for brainstorming ideas                  about our project.

+   Ibrahim H: I appreciate how questions regarding this project are always answered, regardless if the answer is obvious or not (I find that helpful and beneficial myself).

 3. Successes